top of page

 Pontocho Alley in downtown Kyoto

-Downtown and Gion are both tied for first place, they are right next to each other, seperated by the Kamo River (Kamogawa).
+Downtown and Gion are both tied for first place, they are right next to each other, separated by the Kamo River (Kamogawa).
 Downtown is to the west of the Kamogawa and Gion is to the east.
 These two areas provide the easiest access to everything you could ever want from your trip, such as:

 • Lively streets and markets